Maths

 Our Mathematics curriculum is designed to:

-• Develop confident and fluent mathematicians who have the ability to recall and apply knowledge rapidly and accurately.
-This is achieved through arithmetic sessions for the first 10 to 15 minutes of Mathematics lessons in which previously taught concepts are revised and rehearsed, as well as daily fluency sessions which enable strategies to be reviewed and consolidated, allowing pupils to bridge back and activate prior learning as well as ensure that over time they know and remember more.
-When new concepts have been taught, fluency questions are incorporated into children’s tasks so their confidence can be developed prior to harder question domains being used in reasoning and problem-solving tasks.
+- Develop confident and fluent mathematicians who have the ability to recall and apply knowledge rapidly and accurately.
+This is achieved through daily Mastering Number sessions from Reception to Year 5, as well as weekly Fluency lessons which allow pupils to bridge back and ensure that over time they know and remember more.

-• Ensure multiplication tables are taught and practised effectively.
+- Ensure multiplication tables are taught and practised effectively.
 Children are taught multiplication tables in a structured way and the emphasis is on ensuring children have a secure conceptual understanding of multiplication tables.
 The use of Numicon, bead strings, counters, arrays and number lines are modelled so that children have strategies to calculate multiplication facts which they cannot recall quickly and over time we aim for pupils to reduce the use of these scaffolds.
-Spaced rehearsal of multiplication facts is regularly incorporated into arithmetic starters in the Mathematics lesson and Percy Parker, Times Table Rockstars, Mathletics and our weekly Times Table Club are utililised to support learners in becoming confident with their recall of multiplication tables.
+Times Table Rockstars is used across the school to develop children's automaticity so that by the end of Year 4, children have a quick and accurate recall of multiplication facts up to 12 x 12.

-• Ensure teaching is informed by assessment.
-Two summative assessments take place each year in Reception, Year 1, Year 3, Year 4 and Year 5.
-More regular summative assessment is used in Year 2 and Year 6 to ensure children are prepared for national testing and staff can make timely use of diagnostic analysis.
-In all year groups, staff use diagnostic analysis to inform the next steps for lessons so that any gaps in knowledge which children have can be rectified quickly and effectively.
+- Ensure teaching is informed by assessment.
+Three summative assessments take place each year in Year 2, Year 3, Year 4 and Year 5.
+More regular summative assessment is used in Year 6 to ensure children are prepared for national testing and staff can make timely use of diagnostic analysis.
 Data from summative assessments is regularly fed back to the Local Academy Committee and staff and feeds into the School Development Plan so that staff can respond to the needs of children quickly.
+In Reception and Year 1, we use a tracking system to ensure children have secure early mathematical skills before starting in Year 2.
 Formative assessment takes place in daily Mathematics lessons and verbal feedback is provided within lessons so that misconceptions can be dealt with there and then.
-Staff use traffic light highlighting (red, amber and green) on long-term planning to ensure that any unmastered objectives are prioritised during consolidation weeks.

-• Ensure common difficulty points are used at the beginning of Mathematics lessons to evoke pair, group and class discussion and support learners to develop a secure understanding of new concepts.
-Similarly, staff effectively use common misconceptions through lessons as discussion points so that pupils can learn from their own and other children’s errors and further modelling, explanation and scaffolding can be used as required.
+- Evoke discussion from the beginning of each lesson in our 'Explore' task so that all children can actively participate and begin to make links to their prior learning.
+Staff effectively use common misconceptions through lessons as discussion points so that pupils can learn from their own and other children’s errors and further modelling, explanation and scaffolding can be used as required.

-• Ensure interventions are used effectively to support pupils with their knowledge, understanding and confidence in Mathematics.
-Same Day Interventions are used whenever possible so that those learners who have found a concept challenging within the Mathematics lesson can have further explanation, modelling and practise and any misconceptions can be dealt with prior to the next lesson.
+- Ensure interventions are used effectively to support pupils with their knowledge, understanding and confidence in Mathematics.
+Same Day Interventions are used whenever possible so that those learners who have found a concept challenging within the Mathematics lesson can have further explanation, modelling and practice and any misconceptions can be dealt with prior to the next lesson.

-• Ensure children with Special Educational Needs and Difficulties and children who have significant gaps in Mathematics are carefully planned for through pre-teaching of concepts in readiness for Mathematics lessons; regular and effective teacher and teaching assistant support within Mathematics lessons and specialised interventions such as Power of 2 being utilised effectively if children have a particular area of Mathematics that requires attention.
-Staff aim to ensure that all children are able to access Mathematics lessons but in cases when children are working significantly below their year group, we plan carefully to adapt the curriculum to meet their needs.
+- Ensure children with Special Educational Needs and Difficulties and children who have significant gaps in Mathematics are carefully planned for through pre-teaching of concepts in readiness for Mathematics lessons; regular and effective teacher and teaching assistant support within Mathematics lessons and specialised interventions are utilised effectively if children have a particular area of Mathematics that requires attention.

-• Ensure more able children are challenged within Mathematics lessons by staff moving them onto more difficult question domains sooner – fluency questions are reduced so that more able learners can try reasoning and problem-solving tasks earlier in the lesson.
-Additionally, Aspire Trust’s Maths Challenge is attended by more able learners and they have the opportunity to work collaboratively against other schools in the Trust.
+- Ensure more able children are challenged within Mathematics lessons by staff moving them onto more difficult question domains sooner – fluency questions are reduced so that more able learners can try reasoning and problem-solving tasks earlier in the lesson.

 EYFS